Is Soy Milk Safe During Pregnancy? (Updated 2026 Guide)

 How much soy is too much during pregnancy?

-Most experts recommend limiting soy intake to 1-2 servings per day during pregnancy.
-This amount is considered safe and may provide health benefits like better blood sugar control.
-A serving is typically 8 ounces of soy milk.
-While soy contains phytoestrogens, moderate consumption has not been shown to harm fetal development.
-If you have thyroid concerns, discuss soy intake with your healthcare provider.
+Most experts consider 1-2 servings of soy per day safe during pregnancy.
+A serving is about 8 ounces (1 cup) of soy milk.
+While soy contains phytoestrogens, research has not shown harmful effects at moderate intake levels.
+If you have thyroid concerns or are consuming multiple soy products daily, speak with your healthcare provider.
+Sticking to a couple servings per day provides benefits without overconsumption.

 Does soy milk affect hormones during pregnancy?

-Soy contains phytoestrogens (plant compounds that weakly mimic estrogen), but research shows moderate soy consumption during pregnancy does not negatively affect maternal or fetal hormones.
+Soy contains phytoestrogens (plant compounds that weakly mimic estrogen), which has raised questions about hormonal effects.
+However, research shows that moderate soy consumption during pregnancy does not negatively affect maternal or fetal hormones.
 Studies have found no adverse effects on baby's development from normal dietary soy intake.
-The phytoestrogen levels in 1-2 daily servings of soy milk are considered safe by major health organizations.
+The phytoestrogen levels in 1-2 daily servings are considered safe by major health organizations.

 What are the benefits of soy milk during pregnancy?